 - SELECT AN AMOUNT: Offered in 5 and 13 ounce bags, we have the best whole prey food for hungry pups

-- FREEZED DRIED RAW: Formulas contain at least 80% meat, organs and bone along with fruits and veggies
+- FREEZE DRIED RAW: Formulas contain at least 80% meat, organs and bone along with fruits and veggies

 - PROBIOTIC SUPPORT: Patented GanedenBC30 probiotics help food sensitive dogs digest food better